 Viewing IPS software repository content

 Viewing additional IPS library types, which enables support for managing boot images and auto install scripts

 Information about both Oracle Solaris 11 and Oracle Solaris 10 boot environments are displayed and reported in a similar way:

 OS View is a table of all boot environments.

 Compliance reports and comparisons include boot environments.

 The Automated Installer for Oracle Solaris 11 is integrated with the provisioning deployment plans.
 This feature requires that both the Enterprise Controller and a Proxy Controller use Oracle Solaris 11 so that the Proxy Controller can retrieve the IPS image from the Enterprise Controller's IPS repository.
-This release also supports the enhanced Automated Installer in Oracle Solaris 11 Update 1 (11.1) that performs support GRUB2 booting (GRUB2) and UEFI.
+This release also supports the enhanced Automated Installer in Oracle Solaris 11 Update 1 (11.1) that supports GRUB2 booting (GRUB2) and UEFI.

 Oracle Enterprise Manager Ops Center also supports SPARC WAN boot.
 This method becomes the default action when it is applicable.
 This release provide options to save settings in the OS provisioning profile for WAN boot and for a reset of the Automated Installer.